ItsMrDav/Guess-The-Number/README.md

 # Guess-The-Number

 A basic JavaScript practise game.
-Try to guess a number between 1-20 to guess randomized secret number.
+Put a number between 1-20 into input area to guess randomized secret number.

 ## Authors